Terradue/pycalrissian/docs/cli.md

   Execute a Calrissian job from a CWL description

 Options:
-  --max-ram TEXT             Maximum amount of RAM to use, e.g 1048576, 512Mi
+  --max-ram TEXT                Maximum amount of RAM to use, e.g 1048576,
-                             or 2G.
+                                512Mi or 2G.
 Follows k8s resource conventions
   --max-cores TEXT              Maximum number of CPU cores to use --volume-size TEXT            Size of the RWX volume for CWL temporary and
                                 output files
-  --pod-labels TEXT          YAML file of labels to add to pods submitted --pod-nodeselectors TEXT   YAML file of node selectors to select the nodes
+  --pod-labels TEXT             YAML file of labels to add to pods submitted --pod-env-vars TEXT           YAML file with pod env vars --pod-node-selectors TEXT     YAML file of node selectors to select the
-                             where the pods will be scheduled --pod-serviceaccount TEXT  Service Account to use for pods management --usage-report TEXT        Output JSON file name to record resource usage --stdout TEXT              Output file name to tee standard output (CWL output object)
-  --stderr TEXT              Output file name to tee standard error to
-                             (includes tool logs)
-  --tool-logs                Retrieve the tool logs --keep-resources           Keep kubernetes resources.
-Defaults to False --debug                    Sets the debug mode --storage-class TEXT       ReadWriteMany storage class to use for the job --secret-config TEXT       Image pull secrets file  [required] --monitor-interval TEXT    Job execution monitoring interval in seconds --help                     Show this message and exit.
+                                nodes where the pods will be scheduled --pod-serviceaccount TEXT     Service Account to use for pods management --usage-report TEXT           Output JSON file name to record resource usage --stdout TEXT                 Output file name to tee standard output (CWL output object) --stderr TEXT                 Output file name to tee standard error to (includes tool logs) --tool-logs                   Retrieve the tool logs --keep-resources              Keep kubernetes resources.
+Defaults to False --debug                       Sets the debug mode --storage-class TEXT          ReadWriteMany storage class to use for the job --secret-config TEXT          Image pull secrets file  [required] --monitor-interval TEXT       Job execution monitoring interval in seconds --namespace-labels TEXT       A YAML file with the namespace labels --namespace-annotations TEXT  A YAML file with the namespace annotations --namespace-quota TEXT        A YAML file with the namespace resource quota --help                        Show this message and exit.
 ```

 ## Options